davidcarbonis/brunel-nTuples/README.md

 To be fixed:

-- Update effective area to be used by electron isolation (either replace the copy of the file from the CMSSW trunk, or point to it, or remove?
-Historically was there due to mis-matched effective area in trunk wrt. what was used by the ID requirement)

 - Check DeepCSV and DeepCMVA b-taggers actually work and include them in the skimmer's AnalysisEvent.h

 - Implement EGM smearing and regression for 94X: 92X required EGM smearing and regression and VID (ie ID cuts) to be added in python